Skip to Main Content

 The best home insurance companies in Las Vegas

 To simplify the process of shopping for insurance, Bankrate’s insurance editorial team analyzed the top homeowners insurance providers in Nevada.
-Our research suggests that USAA, American Family and State Farm are some of the best home insurance companies in Las Vegas.
-These companies not only offer competitive average rates, but they all have Bankrate Scores above 4.0, indicating satisfactory assessments per J.D.
+Our research suggests that USAA, State Farm and American Family are some of the best home insurance companies in Las Vegas.
+These companies not only offer competitive average rates, but they all have Bankrate Scores of 4.0 or better, indicating satisfactory assessments per J.D.
 Power, AM Best and more.

 Best overall